kdeldycke/kevin-deldycke-blog/content/2008/heroic-journey-to-raid-5-data-recovery.md

 "Linux raid partitions" (type code "`fd`") are still there.
 Good.
 I assumed here that disks where not physically damaged.
 Maybe I should have looked at [S.M.A.R.T.](https://en.wikipedia.org/wiki/Self-Monitoring,_Analysis,_and_Reporting_Technology) datas and statistics (via [smartmontools](https://smartmontools.sourceforge.net)).
 But remember, I'm lazy (and a bit crazy).

-The next step was to get informations about the RAID array itself using:
+The next step was to get information about the RAID array itself using:

 ```shell-session
 $ mdadm --detail /dev/md0